FedeDP/libmodule/README.md

 It does not provide any faciliting to build an event loop; it does provide its own event loop though.
 You may find some/lots of similarities between a libmodule's MODULE and an Actor.
 Indeed, libmodule was heavily inspired by my own actor library experience with [akka](https://akka.io/) for its API.
-It can probably be expanded to an actor library with some work.
-I may even work on that at a certain point.

 ## Is it portable?